kenkeiter/hifi-puppet/README.md

 ## Quick Start

-1. Ensure you have Go installed on your machine.
+1. Ensure that you have Go installed on your machine.
 You may either [download a pre-built binary](https://code.google.com/p/go/downloads/list) for your platform, or (if you're on OS X) install it via [Homebrew](http://mxcl.github.io/homebrew/) using the following command:

         $ brew install go

-2. Checkout this repository using Git:
+2. Clone the `hifi-puppet` repository using Git:

         $ git clone https://git.github.com/kenkeiter/hifi-puppet

 3. Build the executable for your platform.
 The makefile will automatically download and install any dependencies -- but it may take a second.
 Literally.

         $ cd hifi-puppet/
-        $ make && make install
+        $ make

 4. Start the server:

-        $ hifi-puppet
+        $ export GOMAXPROCS=4
+        $ build/hifi-puppet --imu_port /dev/tty.<insert port here>

+  You should see Puppet attempt to connect to the attached sensor board.
+Once this is successful, you may proceed to step 5.

 5. You're done!
 Open a webkit-compatible browser, and direct it to: [http://localhost:8192/](http://localhost:8192/)